IntuitionLabs

 Executive Summary

 The specialty pharmacy sector has become a vital segment of the pharmaceutical industry, focusing on the distribution and management of specialty drugs – typically high-cost, high-complexity therapies for chronic, rare, and difficult-to-treat conditions.
 These medications demand special handling (cold chain, injectables, etc.) and intensive patient support (adherence monitoring, financial assistance, etc.) ([1]) ([2]).
-Although specialty prescriptions are a small minority (roughly 4%) of prescriptions in the U.S., they now account for roughly 50% of total drug spending ([3]).
+Although specialty prescriptions are a small minority (roughly 4%) of prescriptions in the U.S., they now account for over 50% of total drug spending ([3]).
+In 2024, U.S. pharmacies dispensed an estimated $265 billion in specialty pharmaceuticals, an 8% increase over the prior year ([4]).
 This extreme disproportionality underscores the industry’s growth dynamics and the critical role of key stakeholders in funding and delivering these therapies.

 Market data illustrate the immense scale and growth trajectory of specialty pharmaceuticals.
 One analysis values the global specialty pharmaceutical market at on the order of $679–746 billion in the mid-2020s, with forecasts to roughly double to ~$1.6 trillion by 2033 (a CAGR ≈10%) ([5]).
 In the U.S., specialty drugs have grown explosively: for example, one report notes U.S. specialty drug spending soared from about $92 billion in 2023 to $129 billion in 2024, with a projected annual growth of nearly 40% (implying nearly $1 trillion by 2030) ([6]).
 Regionally, North America dominates the specialty pharmacy market (~42% share, ~$78.3 billion in 2024) ([7]), driven by advanced healthcare infrastructure and aggressive adoption of innovative therapies.
 Other regions (Europe ~27%, Asia ~18%) are also growing rapidly, reflecting rising healthcare investment worldwide ([7]).

 The industry is highly concentrated.
-The largest pharmacy benefit managers (PBMs) and insurers dominate specialty drug dispensing through their integrated pharmacy networks ([7]) ([8]).
-For example, specialty pharmacies owned by the three largest PBMs (CVS Caremark, Cigna’s Express Scripts (Evernorth), and UnitedHealth’s OptumRx) command roughly two-thirds of all specialty pharmacy revenues ([7]).
+The largest pharmacy benefit managers (PBMs) and insurers dominate specialty drug dispensing through their integrated pharmacy networks ([4]) ([8]).
+For example, specialty pharmacies owned by the three largest PBMs (CVS Caremark, Cigna’s Express Scripts (Evernorth), and UnitedHealth’s OptumRx) command roughly two-thirds of all specialty pharmacy revenues ([4]).
 These conglomerates (CVS Health, Cigna, UnitedHealth) leverage their clinical, reimbursement, and retail assets to steer specialty prescriptions into their channels.
-Other major players include Walgreens Boots Alliance (independent but rapidly expanding its specialty services), Humana Pharmacy Solutions, and Prime Therapeutics (owned by Blue Cross plans) ([9]) ([10]).
+Other major players include Walgreens (now privately held under Sycamore Partners since August 2025, and rapidly expanding its specialty services), Humana Pharmacy Solutions, and Prime Therapeutics (owned by Blue Cross plans) ([9]).
 Smaller independent chains and health-system pharmacies (e.g. Mayo Clinic, Kaiser Permanente specialty pharmacies) serve niche roles, especially under programs like 340B, but account for a minority of volume.

 Specialty drug manufacturers and distributors also play crucial roles.
 Leading pharma companies (Roche, Novartis, J&J, AbbVie, Gilead, Amgen, etc.) supply the majority of specialty therapies, ranging from oncology biologics to rare-disease gene therapies.
 Large distributors (McKesson/Cencora, AmerisourceBergen, Cardinal Health) handle logistics and in some cases specialty clinics (infusion networks).
-For instance, McKesson’s U.S. segment (FY2026 Q1 sales ~$89.9B) saw a 25% YoY jump driven largely by increased specialty drug distribution ([11]).
-Distributors are also integrating vertically (e.g., Cardinal Health acquiring oncology network Solaris Health for $1.9B ([12])).
+For instance, McKesson’s U.S. segment (FY2026 Q1 sales ~$89.9B) saw a 25% YoY jump driven largely by increased specialty drug distribution ([10]).
+Distributors are also integrating vertically: Cardinal Health acquired oncology network Solaris Health for $1.9B ([11]), Cencora purchased 85% of Retina Consultants of America for $4.4B in January 2025, and McKesson acquired a controlling interest in PRISM Vision Holdings for $850M ([12]).
 Together, manufacturers, payers, PBMs, pharmacies, and distributors form an intricate ecosystem managing the pipeline of novel therapies.

 Key industry trends include pipeline innovation and technology integration.
-The specialty pipeline is rich in gene and cell therapies: roughly 20 new gene therapies (often costing $0.85–5 million per patient) are expected by 2025 ([13]), many of which will be billed under medical benefit.
+The total number of FDA-approved cell and gene therapies now exceeds 40, with new approvals in 2025 including Zevaskyn (the first gene therapy for recessive dystrophic epidermolysis bullosa) and Encelto (the first therapy for macular telangiectasia type 2) ([13]).
+These therapies, often costing $0.85–5 million per patient, are increasingly billed under the medical benefit ([14]).
 This, along with continuing novel biologic classes (e.g. GLP-1 agonists for obesity, CAR-T immunotherapies) is driving unprecedented cost and complexity.
-Providers are responding by building specialized services (e.g., Walgreens’ new 18,000 ft² Gene & Cell Therapy Center in Pittsburgh ([14])) and expanding limited-distribution networks (Walgreens reports 265 LDD products as of 2025 ([9])).
+The GLP-1 market is also evolving rapidly: Novo Nordisk launched NovoCare Pharmacy in March 2025 for direct-to-patient Wegovy shipments, CVS Caremark made Wegovy its preferred GLP-1 (excluding Zepbound effective July 2025), and Medicare will begin covering certain obesity GLP-1s starting mid-2026.
+Providers are responding by building specialized services and expanding limited-distribution networks.
 Digital and data technologies ([15], telehealth-enabled pharmacies) are increasingly leveraged for patient support and operational efficiency ([16]) ([17]).

 This report provides an in-depth analysis of the specialty pharmacy industry, covering its evolution, market structure, segment dynamics, data trends, case studies, and future outlook.
 We review major players (pharmacies, PBMs, distributors, manufacturers), illustrate current metrics, and discuss implications for stakeholders and patients.All statements are backed by recent data and expert sources where available.